Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Fourier-based Homogenization

 where $\mathbf{\sigma}^\mathrm{eff}$ and $\mathbf{E}$ represent the macroscopic stress and strain tensors, respectively.

 To solve the above equation, it is advantageous to perform the analysis at the local scale of the heterogeneities in the composite.
-Within this region, a representative volume element (RVE) $\mathcal{V}$ is defined, which is assumed to be significantly smaller than the overall material length scale \cite{cior99}.
-This approach, where a macroscopic problem is addressed by first solving a microscopic problem on an RVE, is referred to as the Corrector problem \cite{brisard10}.
+In this context, a rectangular representative volume element (RVE) $\mathcal{V} = [0, L_1] \times [0, L_2]$ is introduced, which is assumed to be significantly smaller than the characteristic macroscopic length scale \cite{cior99}.
+This scale separation allows the macroscopic problem to be reformulated as a microscopic boundary value problem on the RVE.
+This procedure, in which the global macroscopic response is obtained via a local substitute problem, is commonly referred to as the corrector problem \cite{brisard10}.

 In this setting, assuming periodic boundary conditions on the RVE, the local strain field can be written as